walmartlabs/linearroad/GENERATEDATA.md

 ```
 time java fixtolls <infile (raw_toll_file)> <infile (final_data_file)> <outfile (final_toll_file)>
 ```
 Make sure you have enough space on your hard drives to handle all files and temp files.
 Each xway will generate ~1GB of position data and ~300MB of toll data.
 Using multiple disks is recommended for temp and final file output.
-I.e. for a 250 xway set: 250 GB for individual clean files, 250GB for the combined clean file, 82-7GB for the raw toll file, 250GB for the split replaced parts, 250GB for the final file, and 82-7GB for the final toll file for a total of roughly 1.5 TB of free space to generate a 250 xway set without deleting intermediate files.
+I.e. for a 250 xway set: 250 GB for individual clean files, 250GB for the combined clean file, 82-87GB for the raw toll file, 250GB for the split replaced parts, 250GB for the final file, and 82-87GB for the final toll file for a total of roughly 1.5 TB of free space to generate a 250 xway set without deleting intermediate files.

-All the commands (after having a directory of cleaned files) can be combined into a single line bash call as shown below.
+All the commands (after having a directory of cleaned files) can be combined into a single-line bash call as shown below.
 `datadrive` and `datadrive2` are my data directories.
-NOTE: I set an env variable to hold the maxcarid, `cd` into the directory containing the java class files, and use full paths for all files and directories.
+NOTE: I set an env variable to hold eventually hold the maxcarid, `cd` into the directory containing the Java class files, and use full paths for all files and directories.
 ```
 maxcarid=0 ; cd /datadrive/java/LRDataGen/out/production/LRDataGen/ ; \
 time maxcarid=$(java datacombine /datadrive/tmp_clean /datadrive2/3.combined) ; \